-Students with language-based learning disability often present with a complex array of symptoms and characteristics.
+Students with language-based learning disabilities often present with a complex array of symptoms and characteristics.
 There is a high co-occurrence of learning disabilities, such as dyslexia, with language impairment and speech sound disorders (Boada et al., 2012).
 While not every student with a learning disability will experience these added speech and language challenges, research indicates that they are common.
 With that in mind, many Cambridge School students benefit from the additional support that speech and language therapy provides.

 Speech and Language at Cambridge School